 If you have any questions please contact email@example.com.

-Please note that we cannot provide legal advice on individual circumstances.
-We can only give general advice on the right to buy rules.
+We can't provide legal advice on individual circumstances, only general advice on the right to buy rules.